canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 Xwayland will live in the application snap.

-*If you are not familiar with the material in [Graphical Snaps for UbuntuCore](tutorial/graphical-snaps) please complete that first.
+*If you are not familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps) please complete that first.
 This tutorial covers only the extra material needed when using toolkits that do not support Wayland directly.*

 ## Introducing glxgears
 duration: 2:00